 - From March 2016, all Australians travelling to, or transiting through Canada, including those who currently do not need visas, will need to obtain an electronic travel authorisation (eTA).
 You can apply for an eTA online, or visit the Canadian government’s eTA website for more information.
 See Entry and exit.

-- You should be aware that you may be required to pay in full at the time of service for Canadian health services as there is no reciprocal healthcare agreement in place between Australia and Canada.
+- You should be aware that Canadian medical and health services may require you to pay in full at the time of receiving the service as there are no reciprocal healthcare agreements in place between Australia and Canada.
 Travel insurance is strongly recommended, including for dual Australian-Canadian citizens who may not be eligible for free Canadian healthcare due to provincial residential requirements.
+See Health.